lukegriffith/hugo_site/content/about.md

 He has a keen interest in software development, CI/CD, reusable software design and enjoys building platforms and designing frameworks.

 ## Whats he's been doing
-I've been working fulltime in IT for the last 7 years, starting from a service desk level and working my way up through support to engineering, I've worked at internet service providers, managed service providers and am now working for a financial research company.
+I've been working fulltime in IT for the last 7 years, starting from a service desk level and working my way up to support then engineering, I've worked at an internet service provider, a managed service provider and am now working for a financial research company.

-My current role is based heavily around systems automation, In my spare time I also study part-time and am half-way through a BSc in Computing.
+My current role is based heavily around systems automation, In my spare time I also study part-time and am half-way through a Computing BSc.

 ### Systems Engineer @ G-Research
 My day-to-day involves a lot of designing, scripting and responding to issues detected from our testing pipelines, I've been fortunate to be have been given a lot of creative freedom and the oppurtinity to get invovled in a lot of research.
 My current role is mainly project based.